deadbits/cascade/README.md

 # cascade
-Facilitates a conversation between two LLM instances (OpenAI, Anthropic, Ollama)
+Facilitates a conversation between two LLMs (OpenAI, Anthropic, Ollama)

 Start the conversation with a chat history and system prompts.